-While, most of these EDC systems bring advantages suggested earlier, their acceptability in the market differ significantly.
+While, most of these EDC systems bring advantages suggested earlier, their acceptability in the market differs significantly.

-User experience – Key factor in acceptability of eCRF systems
+User experience – a key factor in acceptability of eCRF systems

 User experience – the overall experience of a person using a product e.g. EDC or eCRF, especially in terms of how easy or pleasing it is to use, drives a user to like or dislike that product.